obiba/opal-doc/cookbook/import-data/r.rst

   * - ``opal.occurrence_group``
     - Name of the occurrence group, when several variables are repeated together.
   * - ``opal.index``
-    - Postion in the variables list.
+    - Position in the variables list, for ordering.

 .. rubric:: Full Data Dictionary